 The Bottom Line

-Going paperless does not need any kind of training or any effort.
+Going paperless does not need any training or any effort.
 It is just the initial step taken by the organization, which is bound to save time and resources for the HR department and a suitable to run an eco-friendly business.